Trump University: History

-Michael Sexton created a business plan for a real estate training program and presented it to Donald Trump looking to pay Trump a flat fee for the use of his name.
+Michael Sexton created a business plan for a real estate training program and presented it to Donald Trump, looking to pay Trump a flat fee for the use of his name.
 Trump instead decided he wanted to be the principal owner.

 Trump University was incorporated in 2004 by Trump, Sexton, and Spitalny, as a New York limited liability company.
-Donald Trump owned 93% of the company.
+Trump owned 93% of the company.
 On May 23, 2005, Trump University formally launched its education program.
-At the opening presentation, Trump said: "If I had a choice of making lots of money or imparting lots of knowledge, I think I'd be as happy to impart knowledge as to make money."
+At the opening presentation, Trump said, "If I had a choice of making lots of money or imparting lots of knowledge, I think I'd be as happy to impart knowledge as to make money."
 According to The Washington Post, part of the school sales pitch was, "the billionaire had made enough money for himself.
 Now, he would put his famous brain to work for the little guy".
-High prices were charged for seminars and programs not to enrich Trump, but so that (as one teacher explained to students) “you assume personal responsibility for doing the work.”
+High prices were charged for seminars and programs not to enrich Trump, but so that (as one teacher explained to students) "you assume personal responsibility for doing the work".

-The company's original business plan focused on online education, but quickly expanded to include live, in-person instruction as well.
-The focus of the instruction was real estate investing, with Trump claiming in advertisements: "I can turn anyone into a successful real estate investor, including you."
-Typically the instruction began with an introductory seminar in rented space such as a hotel ballroom.
+The company's original business plan focused on online education, but quickly expanded to include live, in-person instruction.
+The instruction's focus was real estate investing, with Trump claiming in advertisements: "I can turn anyone into a successful real estate investor, including you."
+Instruction typically began with an introductory seminar in rented space such as a hotel ballroom.
 At the introductory seminar, students were urged to sign up for additional classes, ranging from $1,495 seminars to a $35,000 "Gold Elite" program.
-Records produced indicate 7,611 tickets in total were sold to customers attending courses.
-Approximately 6,000 of these tickets were for a $1,500 3-day course and 1,000 tickets were for silver, gold or elite mentored courses ranging in price from $10,000 to $35,000.
-While not licensed as a college nor using student loans, the operation used many of the same tactics as predatory colleges: preying on the vulnerable populations, implying that the school offers a fast track to financial security, and creating the impression that the recruiter is a friendly advisor.
+Records indicate 7,611 tickets were sold to customers attending courses.
+About 6,000 of these were for a $1,500 3-day course, and 1,000 were for silver, gold or elite mentored courses ranging in price from $10,000 to $35,000.
+While not licensed as a college or using student loans, the operation used many of the same tactics as predatory colleges: preying on vulnerable populations, implying that the school offered a fast track to financial security, and creating the impression that the recruiter is a friendly advisor.